How to Calculate Income Tax on Salary in Bangladesh

 Table of Contents

-• Introduction of a new top bracket rate of 30% applicable to income exceeding BDT 3.85 crore.
+A new top tax rate of 30% has been introduced for individuals whose annual income exceeds BDT 3.85 crore.

 Income Range (BDT)Tax Rate (%)